Ken Greene

+Early life

 Born in Lewiston, Idaho, Greene graduated from Omak High School in 1974 and played college football at Washington State University in the Pacific-8 Conference.
-He was selected in the first round of the 1978 NFL Draft (19th overall), the Cougars' first selection in the first round in thirteen years.
+He was selected in the first round of the 1978 NFL draft (19th overall), the Cougars' first selection in the first round in thirteen years.

+Coaching career

+Greene began coaching football in 1994, at Vallivue High School in southwestern Idaho.
+Greene later coached at Fresno State University, Purdue University, and Washington State University.

+Personal life

 He appeared in the 13th season of The Amazing Race.
 His partner was his wife, Tina Greene.
 The goal on the race was to try to mend their broken marriage.
-They finished the race in 2nd place and ultimately lost the $1 Million grand prize and The Amazing Race 13 winners' title to the brother and sister team of Nick and Starr, but agreed to give their marriage another try.
+They finished the race in second place, but agreed to give their marriage another try.

-Coaching career

-Greene began coaching football in 1994, at Vallivue High School in southwestern Idaho.
-Greene later coached at Fresno State University, Purdue University, and Washington State University.